SFH-Foundation/sfhfoundation/docs/guides/pilgrimage.md

-title: The Different Levels of Pilgrimage
+title: The Different LevKindsels of Pilgrimage

 description: An overview of the different kinds of pilgrimage it is possible to undertake in Islam

-# The Different Level of Pilgrimage
+# The Different Kinds of Pilgrimage

 Many of the key words used in this article are explained in full detail in [this section of our glossary](../../glossary/journey-words)